Gerhard Hermann Otto Sommer

 Sources

 There is very little documentary material pertaining to Gerhard Sommer’s life.
 The available documents refer to his relatively short military career.
 More complete material is found in the files of German and Italian courts, now kept at Rome’s military court.
 This included documents and photos confiscated during the search of his apartment.
-Some personal documents are located in the German Federal Archives, Berlin: BArch, Lichterfelde, SSO Gerhard Sommer, Gebührniskarte (pay card) und Offizierskarte; BArch, PA (ex WASt), P.O.W.
+Some personal documents are located in the Bundesarchiv in Berlin (German Federal Archives in Berlin): BArch, Lichterfelde, SSO Gerhard Sommer, Gebührniskarte (pay card) und Offizierskarte; BArch, PA (ex WASt), P.O.W.
 Form/ Kriegsgefangenen oder kapitulierten Mannschaften Form, Z-Karte S 2085/279.

 Literature